 Online consumers have strong opinions.
 But reviews that appear too polished or too harsh should establish their claim has a foundation.
 Real reviews do not edge on one side of the spectrum or the other.
 Therefore, people who write negative reviews should still say something positive about your product/service.

-You can reach out to the support staff or admins of the review site if you suspect that the review is fake.
+You can reach out to the review site’s support staff or admins if you suspect the review is fake.
 After an investigation discovers that the review is fake, the website will take down the profile or listing of the business.
 Knowing all this should make you wonder exactly how negative reviews affect your business.

 What happens if Google fails to remove a review?